 Captain Jeff Bratcher was promoted to the Rank of Captain in July 2021.
-He is a 31-year veteran of the Los Angeles Police Department and is currently the Commanding Officer, Newton Patrol Division.
+He is a 33-year veteran of the Los Angeles Police Department and is currently the Commanding Officer, Newton Area.

 Captain Bratcher was born in Hermosa Beach, California and raised in the South Bay.
 After serving honorable as a rifleman in the United States Marine Corps, he was appointed to the LAPD in 1989.